haveno-dex/haveno-docs/docs/the-project/payment_methods/Monese.md

 If you have the option to include a payment reference please leave it blank.
 If your bank requires one, please just use your name that matches your bank account.

 Once the XMR Seller receives your payment they will confirm in Haveno and your security deposit and your purchased trade amount will be available in your wallet.

+!!! warning
-**Warning**, please send payment only to the phone number provided by the XMR Seller in their Haveno account.
+    Please send payment only to the phone number provided by the XMR Seller in their Haveno account.
 Please leave the payment description blank.

 #### How do I sell XMR with my Monese account?